HackTheDinos/tiff2stl/README.md

 #### Usage Notes:
 Assumes you have ImageJ installed.
 At the moment of writing, 3D transforms are broken with ImageJ using Java 8, and are most reliable with Java 6.

+To run it, `cd` into the tiff2stl project.
+Place a directory of .tiff files, or a .tiff stack, and name the directory the name you'd like for the final file.

+Running ```./tiff2stl yourDirectoryName``` will output a file named ```yourDirectoryName.stl```.